gregmmxix/Getting-and-Cleaning-Data-course-assignment/Codebook.md

 # CODEBOOK #

 The features presented in the tidy data set are taken from the original data set "Human Activity Recognition Using Smartphones Data Set".
-ACKNOWLEDGEMENT of original authors of the data set and section DESCRIPTION OF ORIGINAL VARIABLES BEFORE TRANSFORMATION provided in section ACKNOWLEDGEMENT AND LICENSE.
+Acknowledgement of original authors of the data set and description in section DESCRIPTION OF ORIGINAL VARIABLES BEFORE TRANSFORMATION provided in ReadMe ACKNOWLEDGEMENT AND LICENSE section.

 ## DESCRIPTION OF ORIGINAL VARIABLES BEFORE TRANSFORMATION ##